oliviaAB/sismonr/docs/index.md

 `qtlTCrate` | Affects the basal transcription rate of the gene `qtlRDrate` | Affects the basal RNA decay rate of the gene `qtlTCregbind` | Affects the binding rate of the regulators of transcription on the gene's promoter (affects all transcription regulators targeting this gene)
-`qtlRDregbind` | Affects the rate at which regulators of RNA decay encountering the RNAs of the gene trigger their degradation (affects all RNA decay regulators targeting this gene)
+`qtlRDregrate` | Affects the rate at which regulators of RNA decay encountering the RNAs of the gene trigger their degradation (affects all RNA decay regulators targeting this gene)
 `qtlactivity` | Affects the activity of the active product of the gene.
 If the gene is encoding for a regulator of transcription or translation, this affects the binding rate of its active products (i.e. RNAs or proteins) to their binding sites on their targets (affects the binding to all targets of the gene).
 If the gene encodes a regulator of RNA or protein decay or of protein post-translational modification, this affects the rate at which its active products (i.e. RNAs or proteins) trigger the degradation/transformation of their targets (effect for all targets of the gene).
 `qtlTLrate` | Affects the basal translation rate of the gene `qtlPDrate` | Affects the basal protein decay rate of the gene `qtlTLregbind` | Affects the binding rate of the regulators of translation on the gene's RNA binding sites (affects all translation regulators targeting this gene)
-`qtlPDregbind` | Affects the rate at which regulators of protein decay encountering the proteins of the gene trigger their degradation (affects all protein decay regulators targeting this gene)
+`qtlPDregrate` | Affects the rate at which regulators of protein decay encountering the proteins of the gene trigger their degradation (affects all protein decay regulators targeting this gene)
-`qtlPTMregbind` | Affects the rate at which regulators of protein post-translational modification encountering the proteins of the gene trigger their modification (affects all protein post-translational modification regulators targeting this gene)
+`qtlPTMregrate` | Affects the rate at which regulators of protein post-translational modification encountering the proteins of the gene trigger their modification (affects all protein post-translational modification regulators targeting this gene)

 ## The *in silico* individuals